 Guidance and resources

-RNIB strives constantly to raise standards in education and improve the quality of teaching and learning for all children and young people with visual impairment.
+At RNIB we strive constantly to improve the quality of teaching and learning for all children and young people with vision impairment, so that they can achieve even more.

-Our guidance on teaching and learning section is designed to assist you in providing the best possible education and developmental support to blind and partially sighted children and young people.
-Within this section, we have developed a comprehensive range of effective practice guides and information around educating children and young people with a sight condition including:
+Our guidance on teaching and learning section is designed to help you provide the best possible education and developmental support to blind and partially sighted children and young people.
+In this section, you'll find effective practice guides and information around educating children and young people with a sight condition including:

 - teaching National Curriculum subjects